hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='execution-node/authentication'>Configure JWT authentication</a>
-<p>After The Merge, Prysm will need to securely connect to a local execution node.
+<p>After The Merge, Agora-cl will need to securely connect to a local execution node.
 This how-to shows you how to form this secure connection using a JWT token.</p>
 </div>
 <div class='panel'>
 <a href='execution-node/authentication'>Configure execution node</a>
-<p>After The Merge, Prysm will need to securely connect to a local execution node.
+<p>After The Merge, Agora-cl will need to securely connect to a local execution node.
 This how-to shows you how to configure Geth, Besu, or Nethermind.</p>
 </div>
 <div class='panel'>
-<a href='prysm-usage/staying-up-to-date'>Update and downgrade Prysm</a>
+<a href='prysm-usage/staying-up-to-date'>Update and downgrade Agora-cl</a>
-<p>Learn how to <strong>keep Prysm updated</strong>, how to downgrade Prysm, and how to use release candidates.</p>
+<p>Learn how to <strong>keep Agora-cl updated</strong>, how to downgrade Agora-cl, and how to use release candidates.</p>
 </div>
 <div class='panel'>
 <a href='prysm-usage/checkpoint-sync'>Sync from a checkpoint</a>
-<p>Syncing from a checkpoint significantly reduces the time it takes for Prysm's beacon node to sync by piggypacking off of another fully-synced node.</p>
+<p>Syncing from a checkpoint significantly reduces the time it takes for Agora-cl's beacon node to sync by piggypacking off of another fully-synced node.</p>
 </div>
 <div class='panel'>
 <a href='monitoring/checking-status'>Check node and validator status</a>